ibm-cloud-docs/activity-tracker/monitor_events.md

 ## Configuring alerts
 {: #mon_alerts}

+There are scenarios where you might want to be notified if specific events are generated in your account.
+For example, you might want to be notified if the number of actions that fail goes above a threshold that you specify.

 Through the {{site.data.keyword.at_full_notm}} web UI, you can apply search queries to define the events that are displayed through a custom view.
 Then, you can attach an alert to that view to be notified when a condition occurs.
 A bell icon is displayed with the view to indicate that this view has an alert attached to it.